 This post carries an occupational requirement to be Ordained Communicant Anglican priest, in good standing in the Church of England (in accordance with the Equality Act 2010).

 This is a pro bono post.
 Accommodation will be provided if required, for York and London Synods together with reasonable travel expenses.

-The post is offered for the period of the 2021-2026 General Synod Quinquennium, subject to a probationary period of two groups of Synod sessions.
+The post is offered for the rest of the General Synod quinquennium until July 2026, subject to a probationary period of two groups of Synod sessions.